The team

 Commitment to the environment

-We have been certified for “Organic Agriculture” since the 2018 vintage.
-This certification is part of the broader framework of HVE 3 (High Environmental Value Level 3) and ISO 14 001 certifications within the framework of the Environmental Management System for Bordeaux wines (SME).
+We are committed to a virtuous wine making approach that is part of the broader framework of HVE 3 (High Environmental Value Level 3) and ISO 14 001 certifications within the framework of the Environmental Management System for Bordeaux wines (SME).

 They support our work to continuously reduce our impact on the environment and improve the well-being of our employees.
 Reducing energy consumption, systematically sorting and recycling waste, prioritising the safety and quality of life of our employees, our neighbours and our consumers are now all part of our daily practices.